top of page

 Period of Mystagogy: After initiation, the newly baptized - now called Neophytes - enter a time of continued growth and reflection.
 During this six-week period, they deepen their understanding of their faith, strengthen their relationship with God, and begin active participation in the life and mission of the Church through service, prayer, and community involvement.

 St. Agnes Parish invites children and teens who have not yet been baptized to register and take the next step in their journey toward full initiation into the Catholic faith.
-If your family would like to take part in this process or learn more about this ministry, please contact: Ms. Meghan Fleming @ 410-744-2900 or via email: Meghan.Fleming@archbalt.org
+If your family would like to take part in this process or learn more about this ministry, email our Pastoral Associate for Evangelization and Faith Formation, Meghan Fleming at Meghan.Fleming@archbalt.org

 For additional information about the OCIA/OCIC process, visit: https://www.usccb.org/beliefs-and-teachings/who-we-teach/christian-initiation-of-adults